SEND at Glodwick Infant and Nursery School 2021-22

 Please read the information below to find out more about the provision for children with special education needs and disabilities at Glodwick school.
 These are some frequently asked questions.
-If you require any more information please contact our SENDco Ms D Preece.
+If you require any more information please contact our SENDco Ms D Preece and Mrs J Lomax.

 What kinds of Special Educational Needs and Disabilities (SEND) do we provide for at Glodwick?

 Glodwick Infant and Nursery school is an inclusive school with the ethos that all children will ‘be the best they can be.’
 We aim to create a welcoming atmosphere where everyone is valued and encouraged to reach their full potential.
 We provide a quality experience for all learners with SEND in our setting.
-The named SENCO is Miss D. Preece.
+The SENCO role is shared by Miss D. Preece and Mrs J.Lomax.

 How do we identify children with SEND and how do we assess these children’s needs?